bkenez/k8s-crd-operator-example/README.md

    docker build -t your-image-tag .
    ```

    Replace `your-image-tag` with the desired tag for your Docker image.
+Push it to your repository of choice, or keep it local for testing.

 2. Set the image in values.yaml: Open the `values.yaml` file in the root directory of this Helm chart.
 Find the `image` field and update it with the correct Docker image details.
 For example: